 Carrying a lot of debt has a negative effect on your credit score.
 Skipping payments or paying bills late lowers your credit score.
 In other words, your credit rating may already be poor if you are considering bankruptcy.
 Others have great credit scores but simply can no longer keep all payments current.

-Within the first year after discharge you will probably get credit card offers again and have the opportunity for new vehicle loans.
-Within two years of discharge, most people who have filed bankruptcy are eligible for home loans if they would otherwise qualify.
+Within the first year after discharge, you will probably get credit card offers again and have the opportunity for new vehicle loans.
+Within two years of discharge, most people who have filed for bankruptcy are eligible for home loans if they would otherwise qualify.

 Life After Bankruptcy